wasmup/Books-I-ve-Finished-Reading/README.md

 notation is one that has rules that define the syntax (structure) and semantics (meaning) of its symbols.

+Good rule of thumb is to:
+Model those things that need to be standardized across the enterprise.
+If different implementation teams do create incompatible versions from the same enterprise model, that is a clue that the model may not be detailed enough.

+e.g.: use a common authentication component.
+Creating a single model of this component at the enterprise level will save the individual implementation teams the work of creating such a model for use in their own designs.

 ## Practical Event-Driven Microservices Architecture